These maps are visuals that show an inventory of the potential capacity for select renewable energy resource across

 Industrial heat recovery is a promising way to take waste and turn it into a usable energy resource for our communities.

-is the practice of capturing the energy from waste byproduct of one process and using it as input for another.
+Recovery is the practice of capturing the energy from waste byproduct of one process and using it as input for

-also consume different amount of energy per person across the region, depending on which municipality we live in
+We also consume different amount of energy per person across the region, depending on which municipality we live

-between natural gas and electricity*.
-To consider more of our energy demands, energy retrofits on upgrading the building
+mainly between natural gas and electricity*.
+To consider more of our energy demands, energy retrofits on upgrading

-envelope (i.e. insulation, windows, etc.) and system efficiencies (i.e. furnace, hot water tank, etc.).
-The Province
+the building envelope (i.e. insulation, windows, etc.) and system efficiencies (i.e. furnace, hot water tank, etc.).

-of BC requires that at a minimum of 66% of new electricity demand are to be met by demand-side measures by 2020.
+The Province of BC requires that at a minimum of 66% of new electricity demand are to be met by demand-side measures

 of the new capacity by 2023 (covering only electricity and natural gas.